dustywhite7/Econ4350/SlidesCode/9 - Technical Reports.md

 ---

-# Write the First Draft
+# Step 5 - Write the First Draft

 1. Write a draft right after you complete your outline
 2. Review this draft for technical accuracy/organization